 When to Call an Injury Lawyer

 If you were hurt using a product as intended, and you think you deserve compensation, you should always call an injury lawyer for advice and help.
-For a free consultation on the details of your case, give the Colorado attorneys at Heuser & Heuser a call today.
+For a free consultation on the details of your case, give the Colorado product liability attorneys at Heuser & Heuser a call today or complete our online contact form.